DOORWAY INTO LIGHT

 Doorway Into Light’s green certification as a certified green funeral home is through the Green Burial Council, http://greenburialcouncil.org.

-A structure, being a large tent and/or building, becomes a venue for memorials, blessings, weddings, ceremonies, gatherings, educational programs and community presentations.
+A structure, a large tent and later a building, becomes a venue for memorials, blessings, weddings, ceremonies, gatherings, educational programs and community presentations.

 Commercial Kitchen and Bathroom facilities

 All construction will, as much as possible, utilize sustainable, local materials,